bmaunde/guidelines/connector-integration-guide.md

 - routing information regarding the source and target systems
 - receiving APIs in the target system – note that only REST based APIs are supported
 - authentication details for all – note that only BASIC, Token, and OAuth 2 are the only supported authentication methods
+- transformation specification - this is based on a JSONATA
+-
 Upon registration, OAuth credentials ( client and secret ) are provided for use when sending requests to the Connector.

 ## API Reference